 - Go to “Take Action – Request A Destination” above.

 - Complete the online form to request a destination.
 Do not use this form to request a quilt for a specific person or yourself.

-- If possible, attach a photo of your quilt to the online form to help the DC assign your quilt appropriately.
+- If possible, attach a photo of your quilt to the online form to help the Destination Coordinator, assign your quilt appropriately.

 - Once an assignment is made, ship the quilt within a week